 Back in 2013 I applied to be a volunteer at the Glasgow 2014 Commonwealth Games.
-At the point I hit the “Send” button on the application form I didn’t think it would change my life, help me to make some lifetime friends and have some amazing experiences but this was to be just the start of my volunteering adventures.
+At the point I hit the “Send” button on the application form I didn’t think it would change my life, help me to make some lifetime friends and have some incredible experiences but this was to be just the start of my volunteering adventures.

 On the 10th July 2014, I was Glasgow bound to spend 25 days wearing a uniform and being a part of the Commonwealth Games.
-I had been chosen to work in the Main Press Centre as Photography Team Leader.
+I was super proud to be one of the 15,000 volunteers that had been chosen.
+I had been placed in the Main Press Centre as Photography Team Leader at the SECC.
 This is the epicentre for all photographers and journalists reporting results, stories and images as the events happen.
 It’s super busy but in a good way.

 *Please excuse the quality of a couple of these images they were taken on my mobile*